zsxkib/diffusion-pipe/README.md

 - Easily add support for new models by implementing a single subclass

 ## Recent changes
+- 2025-02-10
+  - Fixed a bug in video training causing width and height to be flipped when bucketing by aspect ratio.
+This would cause videos to be over-cropped.
+Image-only training is unaffected.
+If you have been training on videos, please pull the latest code, and regenerate the cache using the --regenerate_cache flag, or delete the cache dir inside the dataset directories.
 - 2025-02-09
   - Add support for Lumina Image 2.0.
 Both LoRA and full fine tuning are supported.
 - 2025-02-08